bsiepe/ADEMP-PreReg/README.md

 1. Use the Google Docs version [here](https://docs.google.com/document/d/1Tgjtaj9sto6UbVD2A70aLiCBX5I5Poj4/edit?usp=sharing&ouid=118438016191034970644&rtpof=true&sd=true)
 2. Use the .docx version in this repository (`ADEMP-PreReg.docx`)
-3. Use the LaTeX version in this repository (`ADEMP-PreReg.tex`) or on [Overleaf](https://www.overleaf.com/latex/templates/ademp-prereg-simulation-study-template/dkhtxjtmpbfj).
+3. Use the LaTeX version in this repository (`ADEMP-PreReg.tex` and `configuration.tex`) or on [Overleaf](https://www.overleaf.com/latex/templates/ademp-prereg-simulation-study-template/dkhtxjtmpbfj).

 After filling out your preferred version of the template, you can upload and timestamp your preregistration at the service of your choice, for example, at the [Open Science Framework](https://help.osf.io/article/158-create-a-preregistration) or [Zenodo](https://zenodo.org/).
 When using the Open Science Framework, you may, for example, upload the template as part of the open-ended OSF registration (see [here](https://osf.io/zab38/wiki/home/)).